 In terminal 103 you can arrange to get your luggage shipped to the airport for €12.50 a piece, great if your ship arrives early and your flight leaves late and want to explore Venice in the mean time.

-Starting 2020 or perhaps earlier, ships over 55,000 tonnes or over 2000 pax, will be stopped from steaming past Venice's St Mark's Square under a new deal between the Italian government and Venice officials and you will be docked mainland's industrial Marghera port, a 15 minute drive.
+Since 2020, ships over 25,000 tonnes or over 2000 pax, will be stopped from steaming past Venice's St Mark's Square under a new deal between the Italian government and Venice officials and you will be docked mainland's industrial Marghera port or Fusina both at the mainland, a 15 minute drive.

 Click here to see the cruise schedule.